If you only have one day in the Grand Canyon, what should you do?

 Plateau Point: 12 miles round-trip.
 At Indian Garden, take the Plateau Point Trail to Plateau Point for a stunning view over the Colorado River.

-Visit the national park website for more information on these hikes.
+Visit the National Park Service website for more information on these hikes.

 South Kaibab Trail